divyasinha31/8-tile-puzzle/README.md

     > This value if is not present in the matrix then we push it in the row and set it to true indicating that its been filled in the matrix.
     > Once we have a row ready to insert in the matrix, we push it inside the matrix.
     >
-    > We increment the row count and reset the col size to 0.
+    > We increment the row count.

 3. moveTile()